Thomas Elder: Early years

 Elder was born at Kirkcaldy, Scotland, the fourth son of George Elder, merchant, and his wife Joanna Haddow, née Lang.

 Thomas' second eldest brother, Alexander Lang Elder (1815–1885), went to South Australia in 1839 and founded the firm of Elder and Company in Adelaide.
 He was joined by his brothers William (1813–1882) and George (1816–1897).
 In 1846 George and Alex went into partnership with experienced pastoralist W.S.
 Peter to establish a sheep run they named Warrow Station, located at Coulta near Port Lincoln.
 In August 1851 Alex was elected a member of the Legislative Council for West Adelaide.
 He resigned his seat in March 1853, and left South Australia.
 He settled in London in 1855, and acted as agent for the Adelaide company until 1884, when he and his sons established A. L. Elder & Company.
-William left Adelaide soon after Alexander.
-George left in 1855.
+William left Adelaide soon after Alexander, and George left in 1855.

 South Australia

 Thomas Elder migrated to Adelaide in 1854 and worked with George for a year.
 After George departed, Thomas formed Elder, Stirling & Co, a partnership with Edward Stirling, Robert Barr Smith and John Taylor.
 In 1856 Barr Smith married Thomas Elder's sister Joanna, and on Stirling and Taylor's retirement in 1863, Barr Smith and Thomas Elder formed Elder Smith and Co.
 In 1875, with Andrew Tennant, they formed the Adelaide Steamship Company.

 In 1864 he persuaded Arthur Hardy to sell him his Glen Osmond home "Birksgate", which he developed considerably.
 In 1897 it passed to his nephew T. E. Barr Smith.

+In 1885 he built a summer house in Scottish baronial style, "The Pinnacle", near Mount Lofty.
+After his death it was sold to John Lavington Bonython, who renamed the property "Carminow".

 Pastoralist

 Elder also had other important interests.
 In partnership with Robert Barr Smith, they acquired Nilpena Station in 1859.
-He became associated with Peter Waite in the Paratoo run in 1862, in the same year bought Beltana station, and eventually became the owner of an enormous tract of country.
-Other properties Thomas acquired during this time included Ketchowla Station, Oulnina, Anabama, Tualkilky, Grampus, Ouratan and Netley.
+He became associated with Peter Waite in the Paratoo run in 1862, in the same year he bought Beltana station, and eventually became the owner of an enormous tract of country.
+Other properties Elder acquired during this time included Ketchowla Station, Oulnina, Anabama, Tualkilky, Grampus, Ouratan and Netley.
 He was said to have held at one time a pastoral area greater in extent than the whole of Scotland.
 Much of this was land with a very low rainfall, and Elder spent a great deal of money sinking artesian wells, making dams and fencing.
 In January 1866 he imported 120 camels from India with "Afghan" attendants, which were of much use in the dry areas and in conveying supplies from Port Augusta.
 In 1868 he chartered Henry Simpson's Kohinoor to return the "Afghans" and bring out another 60 camels and a fresh contingent of attendants.
 They became an important factor in the development of the northern area of South Australia.
+He also established a horse-breeding centre at Blanchetown to supply stock to the Indian market.